Students in the Diploma in Diaconal Ministries program are required to take 8 academic courses at a recognized theological education institution.

 Requests for approval of courses should be made as far in advance of the registration deadline for the course as possible.
 Courses which are taken without prior approval may or may not be approved.
 Whether or not a course has been started will not be taken into account in the approval process.

-Applicants and newly admitted students (prior to beginning the Leadership Module) should consult with the Principal or designate, who will approve courses.
-Some courses taken prior to entering the CCS program may be counted toward the externals requirement at the time of admission.
+Applicants and newly admitted students may want to consult with the Principal or designate, as some courses taken prior to entering the CCS program may be counted toward the externals requirement at the time of admission.

 How are results of courses shared with CCS?

 Students are responsible to provide CCS with transcripts of External Courses.
 Once a student has completed all of the courses they plan to take at a particular external school, then they should arrange to have an official transcript forwarded to the registrar at CCS.
 Diplomas can not be granted until the transcripts have been received.
-However, while students are still taking courses with an external school, a photocopy of the “report card” is sufficient.
-Students are requested to send the photocopy as soon as they receive the report from the external school.
+However, while students are still taking courses with an external school, a digital “report card” is sufficient.
+Students are requested to send confirmation of final course marks to CCS as soon as they receive them from the external school.
 Normally, a grade of 65% or equivalent on an External Course will be required in order to satisfy the requirements of the Centre for Christian Studies.

 Can External Courses be counted towards a degree?